No SaaS on the market knows how your Derby shop turns one titanium billet into a serialised flight part

 Exactly what you get

 You get software built around the one thing your Derby operation does that no package models, with the human integration layer removed and your traceability advantage turned into a repeatable system.
 The right scope is usually focused: replace the painful seams, keep the SaaS that genuinely fits.
-Depending on need this pulls in a custom ERP (Enterprise Resource Planning) core, a traceability spine, an inventory management system and business intelligence dashboards, built as a coherent whole rather than another stack to integrate by hand.
+Depending on need this pulls in a custom ERP (Enterprise Resource Planning) core, a traceability spine, an inventory management system and business intelligence (BI) dashboards, built as a coherent whole rather than another stack to integrate by hand.

 How to choose a developer in Derby